VLOGroup/dvs-reconstruction/README.md

 make -j6
  ~~~

- In the standard form, the application will compile to support the iniLabs DVS128.
+ Per default, the application will compile to support the iniLabs DVS128.
 If you want to attach a DAVIS240 instead, uncomment L23 in `denoisingmainwindow.h` and re-compile.

 ## Usage
 Launch `live_reconstruction_gui` to get to the main application which should look like this: